 Coloring: A variety of colors and patterns of gray, black, white, and rich to pale browns.

 Temperament: They are described as exceptionally intelligent, charismatic, and gentle.
 They quickly adapt to domestic settings.

-Popular use: Before the twentieth century, rural families kept Old Irish goats for milk, meat, fats, hide, horn and fiber.
+Popular use: Before the twentieth century, rural families kept landrace goats for milk, meat, fats, hide, horn and fiber.
 Now their descendants exist in feral herds, and could be used for conservation grazing and tourism.
 Their unique genetic makeup embodies a food security resource.
 They have huge potential as backyard goats, producing nutritious milk of high fat content, due to their economic use of a wide variety of forage.

 It isn’t really Old Irish if: there are wattles, large ears, long legs, short hair or other signs of dairy conformation.
 Other feral populations’ DNA revealed a closer relationship to foreign improved breeds, and demonstrate how any mix of goats left to cross-breed spontaneously in harsh conditions will eventually produce small, hairy descendants, reverting to a wild type like their Bezoar ancestor.